Followers

 Apprentice Diplomat

-John Quincy Adams was fated to grow up and live in the shadow of his father, John, the accomplished lawyer, statesman, and politician who helped engineer the American Revolution and the foundation of America, becoming its second chief executive.
-Young John Quincy was born on 11 July 1767 at the family home in Braintree, Massachusetts, which is today's Quincy.
-His intensely patriotic and accomplished parents formed his early upbringing and schooled him in a classical education.
-The American Revolution seemingly unfolded before his eyes as he was among the many in and around Boston who watched nervously as the patriots battled lines of redcoats at Bunker Hill in 1775.
+John Quincy Adams was destined to grow up in the shadow of his father, John, an accomplished lawyer, statesman, and politician who helped shape the American Revolution and establish the foundation of the United States, becoming its second chief executive.
+Young John Quincy was born on July 11, 1767, at the family home in Braintree, Massachusetts, which is present-day Quincy.
+His intensely patriotic and accomplished parents influenced his early upbringing and provided him with a classical education.
+The American Revolution unfolded before his eyes as he was among the many people in and around Boston who nervously watched the patriots battled lines of redcoats at Bunker Hill in 1775.

 Watching Bunker Hill